 There is a federal work-study program that allows students with financial need to earn income to pay their education-related expenses.
 Ideally, the work will be connected to community service and/or the student’s academic study courses.
 This program is managed by the colleges themselves, so check with yours to see if they participate and if you qualify.

-If you don’t qualify for work study, you can still seek part time employment in the general location of your university, perhaps at a restaurant or coffee shop or by babysitting or dog walking.
+If you don’t qualify for work study, you can still seek part-time employment in the general location of your university.
+You could work at a restaurant or coffee shop, babysit, or walk dogs.
 This allows the student to earn income, hopefully on a schedule that is flexible enough to work around college commitments.

 Private Student Loans

-This can be a source of funding for college expenses when grants, scholarships, and federal funding options have been exhausted.
+Private student loans can be a source of funding for college expenses when grants, scholarships, and federal funding options have been exhausted.
+Keep in mind, though, that private student loans do not offer the same protections and benefits as federal student loans.
 Private lenders can have different loan programs, so compare carefully before making a decision.

 The Takeaway